akshayreddykotha/akshayreddykotha.github.io/_pages/what-else.md

 ##### *"Actions are greater than words to silence all the curmudgeons out there..."*

 ##### *"If you can't outsmart someone, outwork them..."*
-<p style="float:right"> - a good old entrepreneur wrote it to me on a napkin at a bar</p>
+<p style="float:right"> - a good ol' entrepreneur tells me</p>

 ##### *"Life is hard but definitely rewarding.
-We all live for that very small fraction of AHA! moments and keep moving on..."*
+We all live for that very small fraction of AHA! moments and keep moving on for the next..."*

 ##### *"Question everything, believe nothing..."*